Maliha20/the-giving-plate-server/README.md

-# Serving Smiles Charitable Initiative Website Built with Next.js: Human and Animal Welfare
+# The Giving Plate Charitable Initiative Website Built with Next.js: Human and Animal Welfare

-Serving Smiles is a charitable initiative website that empowers users to contribute resources or consume them, fostering collaboration and empowerment.
+The Giving Plate is a charitable initiative website that empowers users to contribute resources or consume them, fostering collaboration and empowerment.
 Built with technologies like NextJS, ReactJS, and Redux Toolkit, the platform ensures a seamless user experience.
 The admin manages user roles, tracks contributions and consumption patterns, and analyzes the platform's impact using ExpressJS, MongoDB, and other tools.
-Serving Smiles utilizes Tailwind CSS, Recharts, and Framer Motion for visually appealing designs and dynamic visualizations.
-Join Serving Smiles to actively participate in making a positive impact and creating a more sustainable future.
+The Giving Plate utilizes Tailwind CSS, Recharts, and Framer Motion for visually appealing designs and dynamic visualizations.
+Join The Giving Plate to actively participate in making a positive impact and creating a more sustainable future.

 ## Features

-Serving Smiles comes packed with a variety of useful features, including:
+The Giving Plate comes packed with a variety of useful features, including:

 - **Contribution and Consumption:** Users can actively participate by contributing resources or consuming them from the platform, creating a cycle of giving and receiving.